 This is a crucial retirement factor because choosing a foreign country to retire requires lengthy preparation at a personal, financial, tax, etc. level.
 The choice of the country depends on each one and this according to their preferences and their budget.

-A tip: to avoid a possible cultural shock too important resulting from a mis planned expatriation, it is advisable to learn about the culture, habits, climate, etc. country of his choice, but especially to go there for a few weeks before making the final decision.
+A tip: to avoid a possible cultural shock too important resulting from a mixed planned expatriation, it is advisable to learn about the culture, habits, climate, etc. country of his choice, but especially to go there for a few weeks before making the final decision.

 How to collect your pension abroad?

-At the level of the pension, the amount remains unchanged, whatever the country chosen.
-The formalities to be completed are very simple, because to receive his retirement in another country, it is sufficient to inform the National Old-Age Insurance Fund and the Pension Fund of his constituency of the change of residence.
+At the level of the pension, the amount remains unchanged, whatever the country is chosen.
+The formalities to be completed are very simple because to receive his retirement in another country, it is sufficient to inform the National Old-Age Insurance Fund and the Pension Fund of his constituency of the change of residence.
 The regular sending of a certificate of residence to the Pension Fund will be necessary to collect his pension.

-If there is a social security agreement between USA and the host country, the pensioner will only have to withdraw his pension from the local body responsible for old-age insurance which will serve as a liaison with the USA credit union.
+If there is a social security agreement between the USA and the host country, the pensioner will only have to withdraw his pension from the local body responsible for old-age insurance which will serve as a liaison with the USA credit union.
 If this solution is not available, it is the USA fund where we have contributed that will send the pension directly.

 Retirement abroad, what about the tax benefit?

-Living abroad is a good alternative for pensioners who wish to benefit from a reduction of the tax burden, because the change of address implies a change of tax domiciliation.
+Living abroad is a good alternative for pensioners who wish to benefit from a reduction of the tax burden because the change of address implies a change of tax domiciliation.
 As a result, the pension is no longer subject to CRDS and CSG.
 On the other hand, it may be subject to local taxation; which is more or less interesting, fiscally speaking, depending on the host country.
 It should also be noted that a social contribution of approximately 2.8% can be applied to the source.

-If the retiree’s economic interests are in USA or if he stays there more than 183 days a year, the taxes will be levied in USA.
-If this is not the case, the tax will be made according to the tax convention linking USA to the host country.
+If the retiree’s economic interests are in the USA or if he stays there more than 183 days a year, the taxes will be levied in the USA.
+If this is not the case, the tax will be made according to the tax convention linking the USA to the host country.
 Attention, it is important to note that if no convention is in force between the two countries, the pension could be subjected to double taxation.